“I have never met anyone who loves virtue as much as he loves sex.” – Confucius

 We are attracted to our friends.

-This attraction is not physical, but purely psychical.
+This attraction is not physical, but purely psychological.
 We befriend people who we connect with and want to share our lives with.
 Spending time with people homologous to us makes us feel accepted and understood.

 At times, we share such emotional connections with members of the opposite sex.
 Platonic friendships between men and women are less stigmatized than ever before – they blossom despite the raised eyebrows of conservative grandparents.
 In fact, having a social circle relished with both sexes broadens perspective, deepening understand on how distinctly men and women experience the world.